w3f/Grants-Program/applications/insuracle.md

 - Work you have already done
 - If there are any other teams who have already contributed to the project
 - Other funding you may have applied for

+  Work Already Done: The project is currently at the idea stage, but significant foundational work has been completed, including conceptualization of the parametric insurance model, initial market research identifying needs in flood and cyber risk, technical feasibility assessment for using smart contracts and oracles on Polkadot, and formation of the core team.
+Team Contributions: The project concept and initial work have been solely contributed by the core team members listed (Daniel Abraham, Kirill Slavin), leveraging their combined expertise in actuarial science, risk modeling, cryptography, cybersecurity, and fintech entrepreneurship.
+Other Funding: Insuracle has not applied for or received any other grants or external funding at this time.
+This Fast-Grant application represents our first formal request for funding.

 Remember that the Fast-Grants Programme is designed as a first step for promising projects.
 We're looking for projects that can continue to grow beyond this initial funding.